adiapera/xss_current_page_wondercms_3.4.3/README.md

-### Page description
+### PAGE DESCRIPTION
-1. Enter to Current Page of the Settings section in the webpage and in 'Page description' set the payload:
+1. Enter to Current Page of the SETTINGS section in the webpage and in 'PAGE DESCRIPTION' set the payload:

 ![image](https://github.com/adiapera/xss_current_page_wondercms_3.4.3/assets/165512291/10fc57bc-805c-423c-a8ef-bbc2fd03fc85)